costyn/midi-easing/README.md

 The proxy will:
 1. Create a virtual MIDI port named "Midi Easing"
 2. Poll for the MidiMix controller every second
+3. When connected, run a LED light show on the MidiMix
-3. Start the easing engine at 100Hz
+4. Start the easing engine at 100Hz
-4. Display all MIDI messages (verbose mode)
+5. Display all MIDI messages (verbose mode)

 ### Quiet Mode